syushinski/ra-accuracy-research/README.md

       356 lg("Averaged over 10 trials: " + names[i] + str(vals[i]), INFO)

 names can be changed to corels and sklearn to run corels and expertsys respectively and runCsvSingle can be changed to runCsvCorels and runCsvSklearn to run corels and sklearn respectively.
 You need to change both the names variable and the function call in order to correctly run corels, sklearn, and DTExtract.

+Finally, I've provided you with all of the logs that I have.
+If you are to run more examples, I would suggest changing the current output on line 337 of runCsv.py